TechplexEngineer/bionics-docs/content/the-team/schedule/_index.md

 A rough list of events and happenings in each of the blocks.

 ### Preseason
+- Parent Meeting
+    + Mandatory meeting for new and returning members
+    + Discuss Friends of 4909 fundraiser
+    + Corporate Sponsorships
 - Yankee Doodle parade
 - Trainings
     + Tool Training